 "If your teacher has to die, August isn't a bad time of year for it," begins Richard Peck's novel, a book full of his signature wit and sass.
 Russell Culver is fifteen in 1904, and he's raring to leave his tiny Indiana farm town for the endless sky of the Dakotas.

 Wayside School was supposed to be built with 30 classrooms all next to each other in a row.
-Instead, the classrooms were stacked one on top of the other — 30 stories tall!
-Here are some hilarious and fun stories about the school, the teachers, and the students.
+Instead, it is an architectural accident that was built sideways.
+The classrooms were stacked one on top of the other — 30 stories tall!

-Susan can tell that her new substitute teacher is really weird.
+Susan Simmons can tell that her new substitute teacher, Mr. Smith, is really weird.
 She doesn't know how weird until she catches him peeling off his face — and realizes Mr. Smith is really an alien!
 Now it is up to Susan and her friends to get rid of the extraterrestrial visitor.

 In Wisconsin, fourth-grader Ida B spends happy hours being home-schooled and playing in her family's apple orchard, until her mother begins treatment for breast cancer and her parents must sell part of the orchard and send her to public school.